MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

     ![Dragging an image or video to the Image or video box.](media/drag-image-video.PNG "Dragging an image or video to the Image or video box")

 > [!TIP]
-> You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **Library**.
+> You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **My files** tab.

 ## Change a video thumbnail